mixpanel/docs/Admin/Organizations-Projects.md

 image showing warning?

+## Permissions

+In Mixpanel, users have roles in an organization and in a project.

+The types of organization and project roles a user has should be based on the required permissions users need for specific levels.

+### Organization Roles

+### Project Roles

+### Multiple Roles at Once

+### Setting a Default Role on a Project

 ## Organization Discoverability

 Organization Discoverability makes it seamless for new users with a shared work email domain to connect with teammates in an existing organization in Mixpanel, allowing them to access their team’s projects, data, and reports, instead of joining a new, empty org.